 I'm reading Eric Hoffer's classic book on fanatics.
 Today I came across this:

-Is this part of what drives the attractiveness of Trump?
+Is this part of what attracts people Trump?
 I would say, well, not murder surely.
 But he brags that he could get away with it (in the eyes of his fans).
-And his father often reminded him and his brother "You are kings and killers."
+His father often reminded him and his brother "You are kings and killers."
 He even advocates torture.
 And he is incapable of remorse.

 His appeal is not so much in that he exemplifies these new freedoms, but that we can share in them.